Keilub/helloitscaleb/content/projects/15-presentation.md

 ##### the challenge
 ## Bridging Sales and Technical with Consistent, Customizable Materials

 The SePRO teams needed versatile presentation and PDF assets that could support both technical specialists and leadership.
-The challenge was to create materials that are easy to customize for different audiences—distributors, end-users, or internal teams—while staying tightly aligned with brand guidelines.
+The challenge was to create materials that are easy to customize for different audiences, distributors, end-users, or internal teams, while staying tightly aligned with brand guidelines.
 Previous resources lacked flexibility and often didn’t reflect the polished, professional image the company wanted to project.

 The goal?
 To develop editable, user-friendly PDFs and PowerPoint decks that would enhance live webinars, pitches, and training, all while maintaining a consistent visual identity tied to our broader marketing efforts.